teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

    `by_id`, `random`, `search`, `by_author`, `count` and `top` through the invocation channel.
 Results are detached, reads work in `observe`, and no quote command or write path moves yet.
+9. **MB748 — reversible quote readers:** complete. `quotecount`, `topquote`
+   and `halloffame` can shadow their frozen adapters in `observe`, become authoritative per channel in `on`, and restore exact handlers on unload.
+   Literal author-prefix parity is mediated by the core. `q` and `quote` remain historical because their dispatch also contains writes.

-Later milestones migrate quote reads through the reversible command bridge, separate quote writes behind stronger authorization, improve developer tooling and retire duplicate dispatch paths only after proven rollback.
+Later milestones separate quote writes behind stronger authorization, improve developer tooling and retire duplicate dispatch paths only after proven rollback.

 ## Extraction order